abhayagiri/beginning-our-day/manuscripts/markdown/aa.md

 it.
 So there's purity, simplicity, and a good-heartedness we can bring to everything we do.

-# The Importance of Kondañña's Insight
+# The Importance of Koṇḍañña's Insight

 ## Ajahn Amaro